 - Ability to Motivate – Customer service requires a lot of energy and dedication, so it is very important that service teams are encouraged and motivated by their manager.

 - Empathy – For a customer service leader, empathy is a very subtle but important skill.
 Empathy provides the foundation for a deeper trust and connection.

 - Trust – Customers are loyal to companies they can trust.
 That means that anyone in a leadership role conducts themselves with the utmost integrity and honesty, both internally and externally.

 - Vision – Great service leaders can not only intuit their customer needs but anticipate them.
 This is what customer service expert Chip Bell calls “customer clairvoyance”.
 Companies such as Apple and Amazon set themselves apart by anticipating their customers’ needs before their customers do!
 The first signals that lead to new idea often come from the service department, as they carefully monitor customer needs, comments and behaviors.

-Given the ever-changing and complex skills, intelligence and human touch needed to be successful in a customer service management role, customer service training that encompasses the latest trends in both communication and technology is vital.
+Given the ever-changing and complex skills, intelligence and human touch needed to be successful in a customer service management role, customer service management training that encompasses the latest trends in both communication and technology is vital.

-If you are in a service leadership position and would like to further develop and refine the skills and qualities needed to be successful in your role, or would like to position yourself for that promotion you’ve been dreaming of, consider taking the Certified Customer Service Manager Training course provided by the Customer Service Institute of America.
-For more information on this or the other training and recognition programs we offer, please contact us.
+If you are in a service leadership position and would like to further develop and refine the skills and qualities needed to be successful in your role – or would like to position yourself for that promotion you’ve been dreaming of, consider taking a Certified Customer Service Manager Training course – your passport to growth and prosperity in your career.